On this page:

 An honorable dismissal will be granted to any student who may desire to withdraw from the University if he/she is in good academic standing, is not subject to discipline, has made satisfactory arrangements for settling his/her financial account, and has had the requisite exit interviews by the residential life staff and student loan officer (if applicable).

-After the established withdrawal deadline, students who withdraw from the University will receive grades of F in all courses for which they are registered except for students withdrawing as a result of an emergency such as hospitalization as certified by the Associate Vice President for Student Life and Dean of Students or Vice President for Academic Affairs.
+After the established withdrawal deadline, students who withdraw from the University will receive grades of F in all courses for which they are registered except for students withdrawing as a result of an emergency such as hospitalization as certified by the Associate Vice President for Student Affairs and Dean of Students or Vice President for Academic Affairs.

 A student who wishes to withdraw from the University must submit an application for complete withdrawal, signed by his or her adviser, to the Registrar.
 Official withdrawal from the University for an upcoming semester must be completed by the last day of add/drop in order to receive full refund of tuition.
 Refund of tuition and other charges will be in accordance with the schedule of reduced costs.
 (See Student Expenses and Financial Aid.)